How to get around Bilbao

-Bilbao is perfect to get around on foot, strolling through the city streets, given that the main tourist areas are fairly close together.
-However, the city also has a full range of public transport services (city buses, trams, taxis and underground-metro).
-They link all the different areas and allow you to get around quickly and comfortably.
+Bilbao is perfect for getting around on foot and strolling through the city streets, as the main tourist areas are fairly close together.
+However, the city also has a full range of public transport services (city buses, trams, taxis and metro) linking all the different areas and allowing you to get around quickly and conveniently.

 How to get around